Your Land Management Plan

 Appendices provide other types of information and can be included at the end of the plan.
 You may wish to include an overall financial summary that describes the costs and revenues mentioned in the Activity Schedule section.
 Extension or research publications containing information relating to specific practices in your plan can also be included as an appendix.
 Another useful appendix would be a list of contacts in case you need further assistance.

-Contacts to include would be your county or consulting forester, wildlife biologist or consultant, county extension agent, regulatory agencies, financial advisors, attorneys, or anyone else that might be of assistance to you.
+Contacts to include would be your county or consulting forester, wildlife biologist or consultant, county extension agent, USDA agents, regulatory agencies, financial advisors, attorneys, or anyone else that might be of assistance to you.
 Use the Directory of this site to assemble a list of helpful professionals.

 The information in your management plan should be simple, but with enough detail to be useful.
 Since a management plan is flexible your objectives and resource conditions can be periodically reconsidered.
 Most management plans are designed to be reviewed every five to ten years, with adjustments made to accommodate the continually changing environment (from fire and bugs to landowner objectives) that is part of natural resource management.